Fishbone: Post-Sony years (1995–2002)

-Recent history (2003–present)
+Shifting membership and a documentary (2003–2015)

 In late 2003 Fishbone lost another founding member when Walter Kibby left the band.
 Guitarist Tracy Singleton departed as well.
 After leaving Fishbone, Kibby released two albums with his band Dirty Walt & The Columbus Sanitation: To Put It Bluntly (2000) and Still Smokin' (2009).
 Kibby and Singleton also collaborated in the band Year of the Dragon, releasing the albums A Time to Love Is a Time to Bleed (2006) and Blunt Force Karma (2009).
 Together, they also recorded tracks with Swade G (Kibby's younger brother Wade Antonio Kibby) for the album Ghetto Life (2010).

 After the 2003 departure of Kibby and Singleton, the last two founding members John Norwood Fisher and Angelo Moore, along with drummer John Steward, restarted Fishbone with Rocky George of Suicidal Tendencies and Tori Ruffin of The Time on guitars (though Ruffin left soon thereafter), and Dre Gipson on keyboards.
 In 2005 John McKnight returned on trombone and guitar.
 Trumpet players during this period were PaDre Holmes, Fernando Pullum, Mervin Campbell, and Curtis Storey.
 The line-up of Fisher, Moore, Steward, George, Gipson, Storey, and McKnight recorded the studio album Still Stuck in Your Throat with producer David Kahne, who had worked on the band's early albums.
 The album was released in October 2006 in Europe, and in April 2007 in the United States.
 Music videos were recorded for the cover song "Date Rape" by Sublime, and for the song "Let Dem Ho's Fight."

 In 2008 and 2009, departed original members Walter Kibby, Christopher Dowd, and Kendall Jones joined Fishbone on stage on various occasions, most notably for the shoot of the Pepsi "Pass" commercial, which aired in January 2009.
 In April 2008, Stephan Kraemer directed the shoot of a live CD/DVD recorded in Bordeaux, France.
 The DVD Fishbone Live was released on May 10, 2009.